robbert-vdh/yabridge/README.md

 tracker](https://github.com/robbert-vdh/yabridge/issues) or to ask about it in the yabridge [Discord](https://discord.gg/pyNeweqadf).

+- Both yabridgectl and yabridge try to diagnose many common issues for you.
+If you're running into crashes or other issues, then try launching your DAW from a terminal and reading the log output for any clues.
+Bitwig Studio writes plugin output to `~/.BitwigStudio/log/engine.log`, so you may need to look there instead.

 - Using PipeWire's JACK implementation might cause certain plugins to crash.
   PipeWire currently uses rtkit instead of the realtime priorities you would normally set up using groups and `/etc/limits.d`, and it will impose a limit